BeijiYang/hacker-news/README.md

   Sometimes the text is not the beginning of the main article, as the big difference between different pages.

-  This issue caused me an interesting problem once. the loading speed of the front page turned from less 1s to almost 10s, and I had no idea why this happened because I did nothing and the net worked fine.
+ This issue caused me an interesting problem once.
+The loading speed of the front page arisen from less 1s to almost 10s, and I had no idea why this happened because I did nothing and the net worked fine.
   After some investigation, I realized the reason: the program parsed some PDF file as normal HTML string!

   If it is a real project, I need to discuss with the back end about this issue.
 I need a "data.text" from the back end API.